cfu288/mere-medical/apps/docs/blog/2022-01-07-what-is-mere-medical.md

 Mere Medical is still in early development and is essentially pre-release software.
 However, we've already accomplished a lot of goals:

 - Self-hostable - Run the software on your computers, no third parties
+- Source-available - Audit every line of code that touches your medical records.
 - Multi-Platform - A progressive web application that runs on any OS or device with a browser.
 - Offline first - Data is stored locally and can be accessed with no internet connection
 - Data exportable - Backup and control your data